anhtt2211/social-api/README.md

 ## Project Overview

 This project is a robust social networking platform built using NestJS.
-It features a microservices architecture, integrating technologies like RabbitMQ for message queuing and Redis for caching.
+It features a microservices architecture, integrating technologies Redis for caching.
 The platform includes modules for user management, article handling, profiles, tags, and media management, showcasing a scalable and modular design.

 ## Technology Stack

 - NestJS
 - TypeScript
-- RabbitMQ
 - Redis
 - PostgreSQL
 - Docker